-- Ensure employees receive information and training on safe driving prior to being assigned to work activities that require the use of vehicles on or off campus. - Verify accurate completion of employee's PSU Driver Authorization Forms. - Maintain PSU Driver Authorization Forms for department employees. - Work with employees who identify personal risk factors that may temporarily and/or permanently hinder their ability to operate a vehicle to perform work duties.
+- Ensure employees receive information and training on safe driving prior to being assigned to work activities that require the use of vehicles on or off campus. - Verify accurate completion of employee's PSU Driver Authorization and High Occupancy Van Driver Authorization forms. - Maintain PSU Driver Authorization and High Occupancy Van Driver Authorization forms for department employees. - Work with employees who identify personal risk factors that may temporarily and/or permanently hinder their ability to operate a vehicle to perform work duties.
 Contact the Leaves and Accommodations Team if you have any questions about the accommodation being requested.
-Refer employees to the Leaves and Accommodations Team if they have questions about accommodation procedures or policies. - Ensure department electric and gas powered vehicles are inspected monthly (see Appendices for inspection forms). - Ensure department electric and gas powered vehicles are maintained in accordance with manufacturer specifications and preventive maintenance schedule.
+Refer employees to the Leaves and Accommodations Team if they have questions about accommodation procedures or policies. - Ensure department electric and gas-powered vehicles are inspected monthly (see Appendices for inspection forms). - Ensure department electric and gas-powered vehicles are maintained in accordance with manufacturer specifications and preventive maintenance schedule.